Development of a rational route for vehicles. Calculation of logistics costs for transport

 1.1 Essence and classification of routes

-Route - an established (planned), if necessary and equipped route of transport between the starting and ending points.
+Route - an established (outlined), if necessary, and equipped route for transport between the starting and ending points.

-Transportation routing is a system for organizing the dispatch of goods by routes (as a whole train set) from one or several railway stations to the unloading points located in the same area.
+Transportation routing is a system for organizing the dispatch of goods by routes (as a whole train) from one or more railway stations to unloading points located in the same area.

-Routing allows you to optimize freight traffic taking into account:
+Routing allows you to optimize cargo flows taking into account:

 The main tasks of routing are: